Greenlawn Cemetery (Indianapolis, Indiana): 20th century

+21st century

 In April 2019, Diamond Chain was acquired by the Timken Company, which subsequently closed the 102-year-old Indianapolis facility.
 In 2022, the site was purchased by Keystone Corporation for $7.6 million.
 The land was intended to be used for Eleven Park, which would include a new 20,000 seat soccer stadium for the Indy Eleven team as well as 600 apartments, a 200-room hotel, 100,000 sqft of retail space, and 150,000 sqft of office space.
 The Indianapolis Business Journal estimated that the project could cost up to $1 billion with the stadium making up $250 million of the total amount.
-This project and the Henry Street Bridge project, which was planned to be constructed over the Old Burying Ground and New Burying Ground of Greenlawn, led to controversy surrounding the ethics of developing over a poorly excavated and allegedly segregated graveyard.
-On June 3, 2024, the Indianapolis City-County Council voted to allow the creation of a "Professional Sports Development Area" that would fund the construction of a new soccer stadium in the location of the Indianapolis Airport Authority's Heliport on the east side of downtown, essentially pulling government support from the Eleven Park project.
-At that meeting, Councilor Dan Boots stated that "A professional sports league does not want to touch such a controversial issue with a 10-foot pole" in reference to Eleven Park's construction on the site of Greenlawn Cemetery.
-After the city's pursual of a new location for the Major League Stadium, the construction of Eleven Park halted.
+This project and the city's Henry Street Bridge project, which was planned to be constructed over the Old Burying Ground and New Burying Ground of Greenlawn, led to controversy surrounding the ethics of developing over a poorly excavated and allegedly segregated graveyard.